hellogreg/pstv/pstv.md

 ![Final Fantasy VII via PSTV and Framemeister](images/article/ff7shots.jpg)

-The PSTV could take the old 320×240 pixel PlayStation Classics and upscale them to 960×720 (pillarboxed on a 720 TV) or 1280×960 (windowboxed on a 1080 set), depending on TV resolution.
+I propose that the PSTV take the old 320×240 pixel PlayStation Classics and upscale them to 960×720 (pillarboxed on a 720 TV) or 1280×960 (windowboxed on a 1080 set), depending on TV resolution.
 There's obviously a market in appealing to gamers' nostalgia.
 And I know I'd love to have a way to play digital versions of all my old favorites on a console I already have connected to my main TV.

-Something the PSTV already has going for it (even over the PS3's PS1 emulation) is that -- as I mentioned at the very beginning of this piece -- games that could originally only be controlled with the d-pad are now compatible with the analog stick.
+Something the PSTV already has going for it (even over the PS3's PS1 emulation) is that -- as I wrote near the very beginning of this piece -- games that could originally only be controlled with the d-pad are now compatible with the analog stick.

 ### Dump the PSTV Whitelist